samv/AshaNetApp/README.md

 * ☑ As a potential donor, I can see a list of projects. (#5)

   * ☑ As a potential donor, I can see the details of a project (#6)

+  * ☐ As a donor, I can complete a donation to a project using Paypal (#7)

+* ☐ As a potential donor, I can see a list of events (#2)

+  * ☐ As a potential donor, I can see the details of an event (#4)

+* ☐ As a chapter member, I can donate to the chapter general fund (#8)

 * ☐ As a user, I can control application settings (#10)

 * ☐ As an administrator, I can log in to the app. (#9)

+  * ☐ As an administrator, I can create new and edit existing events (#12)

+  * ☐ As an administrator, I can create and edit projects (#11)

-So far, the development of this Android app has taken about 3 hours.
+So far, the development of this Android app has taken about 11 hours.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of